ROTH Capital slashes price target on Tonix Pharmaceuticals Holding Corp. [TNXP] – find out why.

 Tonix Pharmaceuticals Holding Corp.
 (Nasdaq: TNXP) (Tonix or the Company), a clinical-stage biopharmaceutical company, announced that the World Intellectual Property Organization has published a patent application filed under the Patent Cooperation Treaty covering TNX-1500, a humanized monoclonal antibody (mAb) directed against CD40-ligand, which is also known as CD154, T-BAM, 5c8 antigen, TRAP and gp39.
 The patent application is titled “Anti-CD154 Antibodies and Uses Thereof” and published under International Publication No. WO 2021/001458 A1.
 If claims are granted, a patent issuing from a national stage of this application could potentially provide U.S. patent coverage for the TNX-1500 composition of matter through 2040 excluding possible patent term extensions or patent term adjustments.

-It opened the trading session at $0.9211, the shares rose to $0.95 and dropped to $0.88, the range by which the price of stock traded the whole day.
-The daily chart for TNXP points out that the company has recorded 12.35% gains over the past six months.
-However, it is still -133.33% lower than its most recent low trading price.
+Over the last 12 months, TNXP stock dropped by -25.90%.
+The average equity rating for TNXP stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 18.96M shares, TNXP reached to a volume of 29958944 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $259.50 million, with 264.78 million shares outstanding and 156.47 million shares in the current float.
+Compared to the average trading volume of 20.96M shares, TNXP stock reached a trading volume of 35894462 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Tonix Pharmaceuticals Holding Corp.
-[TNXP]:

 ROTH Capital have made an estimate for Tonix Pharmaceuticals Holding Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 18, 2019.
 The new note on the price target was released on August 18, 2017, representing the official price target for Tonix Pharmaceuticals Holding Corp. stock.
 On February 17, 2016, analysts decreased their price target for TNXP shares from 18 to 10.

 Tonix Pharmaceuticals Holding Corp.
-[TNXP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.59.
-With this latest performance, TNXP shares gained by 52.94% in over the last four-week period, additionally plugging by 12.35% over the last 6 months – not to mention a drop of -42.41% in the past year of trading.
+[TNXP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.70.
+With this latest performance, TNXP shares gained by 80.67% in over the last four-week period, additionally sinking by -31.79% over the last 6 months – not to mention a drop of -25.90% in the past year of trading.

 Return on Total Capital for TNXP is now -172.42, given the latest momentum, and Return on Invested Capital for the company is -172.99.
 Return on Equity for this stock declined to -173.02, with Return on Assets sitting at -140.02.
 When it comes to the capital structure of this company, Tonix Pharmaceuticals Holding Corp.
 [TNXP] has a Total Debt to Total Equity ratio set at 3.80.
 Additionally, TNXP Total Debt to Total Capital is recorded at 3.66, with Total Debt to Total Assets ending up at 2.46.
 Long-Term Debt to Equity for the company is recorded at 0.06, with the Long-Term Debt to Total Capital now at 0.06.